 She was also the founding editor of Gawker, Gawker Media’s flagship site which she launched with publisher Nick Denton in December of 2002.
 She realizes that Gawker probably needs no introduction and will be the first thing listed in her obituary when she inevitably dies in a fluke accident involving a falling cat and a poorly designed Manhattan skyscraper.
 She’s okay with that.

-Elizabeth Spiers is an entrepreneur, journalist and digital media consultant.
-Clients past and present include Casper, b5Media (acquired by Alloy), Condé Nast, McGarryBowen, and a variety of brands and media companies.
+As an advisor, clients past and present include Casper, b5Media (acquired by Alloy), Condé Nast, McGarryBowen, and a variety of brands and media companies.

-As a journalist she has contributed to a variety of publications including Slate, New York Magazine, The New Republic Online, Salon.com, The New York Times, The New York Sun, Forbes and The New York Post, .
-She has also been a columnist at Fast Company and Fortune, writing about marketing and finance.
+As a journalist she has been a columnist at Fast Company and Fortune and contributed to a variety of publications including Matter, Slate, New York Magazine, The New Republic Online, Salon.com, The New York Times, Forbes and The New York Post.

-She also serves on the advisory boards of Flavorpill Media, Counsyl, OfAKind, Selfie, and Wall Street Cheat Sheet.
+She also serves or has served on the advisory boards of Flavorpill Media, Counsyl, OfAKind, Selfie, and Wall Street Cheat Sheet.

 Prior to Gawker, Spiers was a buy-side financial analyst focusing on small cap tech equities and (prior to that) early stage venture capital.
 Spiers earned a BA in Public Policy and Political Science from Duke University.

-She has spoken at various media and technology conferences and been a guest commentator on CNN, Fox News, CBS Marketwatch, MSNBC, VH1 and NPR.
-She also contributed to Bookmark Now, an anthology about reading and technology, published by Basic Books in 2005, and Girls Who Like Boys Who Like Boys, an anthology published by Dutton in April of 2007.
+She has spoken at various media and technology conferences and been a guest commentator on CNN, Fox News, CBS Marketwatch, MSNBC, VH1 and NPR and guest lectured at Columbia, NYU, Duke and the International Center of Photography.